baubrun/Chat-App/README.md

 Demo: https://youtu.be/BT1m2HGllGw

-npm run start in client and in server directory to start project
+To run project: cd into server directory and enter npm run dev